madnanshah/stud-crs-reg-studydrive-task/README.md

 }
 ```

-## 2. API for course registraion
+## API for course registraion

-The is API is to register any course.
+This API is to register any course.
 The endpoint is "{{base_url}}/students/register" (POST request).
 The data required to be passed is "student_id" and "course_id" following is an example (very basic structure).

 ```
 {
+    "data":{
-    "student_id": 12,
+        "student_id": "1",
-    "course_id": 4
+        "course_id": "5"
+    }
 }
 ```